5 Ways to Re-think Employee Engagement in Health IT

 When opportunities for feedback are offered, and then employees can see where their feedback was heard, that people listened — this has been key to bolstering employee engagement thus far.

 5. Get intentional about having FUN!

-At Bridge Connector, it’s not uncommon to walk past a meeting where they’re playing corn hole or ping pong against one another — during the actual meeting.
+Already, it’s not uncommon to walk past a meeting at Bridge Connector where they’re playing corn hole or ping pong against one another — during the actual meeting.

-“When you build fun around company-wide events like going go-karting after a day of sitting in a conference room together, and then you encourage departments or smaller teams go to sporting games, escape rooms, or to work on community service projects together for additional team-building experiences, it breeds an an environment where more team-building just starts to happen organically,” Franklin recommends.
+“We want to continue to build fun around company-wide events like going go-karting after a day of sitting in a conference room together, and then encouraging departments or smaller teams to go to sporting games, escape rooms, or to work on community service projects together for additional team-building experiences,” said Lathe.

 The people have spoken

-As for whether or not these strategies have worked, some hard data provided affirmations as part of the Nashville Business Journal employee survey results (Modern Healthcare employee survey results are not available until this fall):
+As for whether or not these strategies have worked, some hard data provided affirmations as part of the Nashville Business Journal employee survey results:

 100 percent of employees said that they felt “highly engaged.”